due-benchmark/du-schema/README.md

 # Introduction

 The main aim of this project is to describe data format for storing information about datasets in Document Understanding domain.
-We decided to split our format into 3 parts:
+We decided to describe each dataset with using three different files:
  1. Dataset level - for storing general information about dataset (like name or version)
  1. Documents annotation level - for storing annotations and additional document metadata (like external identifiers)
  1. Documents content level - for storing outputs from different processing tools (e.g. output from tesseract OCR Engine)

+Our core assumption was to keep it simple and were possible used external format standards.
+Therefore, we decided to used JSON data format for describing single dataset/document.

 # Data format details